William M. Branham: End of the revival

 In the closing years of the revival, Branham helped launch and popularize the ministry of Jim Jones, the founder and leader of the Peoples Temple.
 According to Historian Catherine Wessinger, while rejecting Christianity as a false religion, Jones covertly used popular Christian figures to advance his own ideology.
 Jones needed a religious headliner to endorse his ministry and invited Branham to share the platform with him at a self-organized religious convention held at the Cadle Tabernacle auditorium in Indianapolis from June 11 to 15, 1956.

 Branham critics Peter Duyzer and John Collins reported that Branham "performed numerous miracles", drawing a crowd of 11,000.
 Branham was an important influence on Jones, who copied many of his styles, methods, and teachings.
 Jones later became known for the mass murder and suicide at Jonestown in November 1978.

 According to Collins, Jim Jones and Paul Schäfer were influenced to move to South America by Branham's 1961 prophecy concerning the destruction of the United States in a nuclear war.
-Jones later said that he and Branham "did not see eye to eye", and Jones accused Branham of being disingenuous.
+Jones later said that he and Branham "did not see eye to eye", and accused Branham of being disingenuous.

 Consensus among historians is that the healing revival ended in 1958.
 By 1960, the number of evangelists holding national campaigns dropped to 11.
 Several perspectives on the decline of the healing revival have been offered.
 Crowder suggested Branham's gradual separation from Gordon Lindsay played a major part in the decline.
 Harrell attributed the decline to the increasing number of evangelists crowding the field and straining the financial resources of the Pentecostal denominations.

 Weaver agreed that Pentecostal churches gradually withdrew their support for the healing revival, mainly over the financial stresses put on local churches by the healing campaigns.
 The Assemblies of God were the first to openly withdraw support from the healing revival in 1953.
 Weaver pointed to other factors that may have helped destroy the initial ecumenism of the revival; tension between the independent evangelists and the Pentecostal churches caused by the evangelists' fund-raising methods, denominational pride, sensationalism, and doctrinal conflicts – particularly between the Oneness and Trinitarian factions within Pentecostalism.
 Weaver also believed that "fraud and chicanary" by the revivals evangelists also played a major role in the decline.